Nanda Devi National Park: Nuclear-powered spying device mission

+By that time the mountaineering season was concluding and the mission met with adverse climatic conditions.
+They left behind the plutonium fueled device with the intention of renewing their attempt during the next year's climbing season.
+The follow-up Indian expedition during the next season found the device missing from where it was anchored.
+It probably fell down due to rock fall and slid towards the glaciers carrying its plutonium with it.
+All the follow-up secret expeditions launched to retrieve the device met with failure.
+In 2018 it was reported that the Tourism Minister of Uttarakhand State Mr. Satpal Maharaj met the Prime Minister of India to express his apprehensions that the atomic device that had gone missing over 50 years ago might be polluting waters of the Ganges.

 2021 Glacial Outburst Flood

 At approximately 10:45 a.m.
 IST on 7 February 2021, a flooding disaster occurred all along the Rishiganga river and its valley following a landslide, avalanche or glacial lake outburst flood of the Nanda Devi glacier.

-Layout of the Nanda Devi Sanctuary
+Geography

 The Nanda Devi Sanctuary within the National Park can be divided into two parts, Inner and Outer.
 Together, they are surrounded by the main sanctuary wall, which forms a roughly square outline, with high, continuous ridges on the north, east and south sides.
 On the west side, less high but still imposing ridges drop from the north and south toward the Rishi Ganga Gorge, which drains the sanctuary towards the west.

+Inner Sanctuary

+Rishi Glaciers

-The Inner Sanctuary occupies roughly the eastern two-thirds of the total area, and contains Nanda Devi itself and the two major glaciers flanking the peak, the Uttari (north) Rishi Glacier and the Dakshini (south) Rishi Glacier.
+The Inner Sanctuary occupies roughly the eastern two-thirds of the total area, and contains Nanda Devi peak itself and the two major glaciers flanking the peak, the Uttari Rishi Glacier and the Dakshini Rishi Glacier.
 These are fed by the smaller Uttari Nanda Devi and Dakshini Nanda Devi Glaciers respectively.
 The first recorded entry of the British into the Inner Sanctuary was by Eric Shipton and H. W. Tilman in 1934, via the Rishi Gorge.